EmmanueltheAnalyst23/Excel_Analytics_With_Complete_Solving.xlsx/README.md

 ## E-Commerce Sales Analysis

-This project demonstrates:
+This project showcases my ability to work with real-world business data using Excel and SQL — demonstrating both analytical thinking and technical skills.

-- Data analysis using Excel: Cleaning, logic formulas, and structured problem-solving
+- **Excel Analysis:** Cleaned and structured data, used formulas (IF, SUMIFS, VLOOKUP) to calculate revenue, profit, and profit margin, and answered key business questions.
-- Basic SQL knowledge: Writing commands to create and populate a relational table structure
+- **SQL Knowledge:** Wrote CREATE TABLE and INSERT INTO commands to simulate relational data structure.

-Note: The SQL file is independent and used to showcase SQL syntax knowledge.
-The data analysis was performed in Excel.
+> 🔹 *Note: The SQL file is independent and included to demonstrate understanding of database setup.
+The full analysis was performed in Excel.*